smutt/draft-dns-search-lists/README.md

 Many organizations create subdomains under their primary domain(s) to delegate or distribute management of their namespace, reduce the load on their authoritative DNS servers, and more easily distinguish a host's organizational and/or geographical affiliations.
+It then often becomes common within these organizations to only use the subdomain internally as an abbreviated form of reference.

 As a convenience to users, many operating systems implement search list processing, a feature that allows a user to enter a partial name in an application, with the operating system expanding the name through entries in a search list.

 For example, if a user has a search list of "corp.example.com;berlin.example.com;example.com" and she types "system" into her browser's address box, the operating system would try "system.corp.example.com", "system.berlin.example.com", "system.example.com", and perhaps "system." in some order.

+While this may be convenient for users who do not wish to use a Fully Qualified Domain Name (FQDN) it comes with security implications that may not be immediately evident to the user.
+The most obvious of which being that the user can not know precisely which domain name(s) the operating system will query for and in what order.
+Depending on the configuration of the user's computer and network this may result in the user being tricked into visiting a site they did not intend, and consequently place them at risk of being phished or otherwise compromised.
+For more discussion on the security implications of search list processing see [\[SAC064\]](#SAC064).

 Search list processing, including order of operations for search list processing, was loosely specified in [\[RFC1123\]](#RFC1123)